Rafase282/MyFCCWiki/Home.md

 # Welcome!

 Thanks for visiting the wiki.
-Here I will try to provide more detailed information on the code that I wrote and explanations.
+Here I will try to provide more detailed information on the code that I wrote and explanations, along with concepts from the Waypoints whenever possible.

 ##Contact me